 Are you looking to start a new podcast?
 We can relate!
-We are in the process of launching our own podcast and at one point felt overwhelmed by the vast number of podcast hosting providers.
-Through our research, we discovered there isn’t a ‘one-size-fits-all’ solution, because the ‘best’ podcast hosting provider depends on your individual needs.
+We are in the process of launching our own podcast and at one point felt overwhelmed by the vast number of podcast websites and hosting providers.
+Through our research, we discovered there isn’t a ‘one-size-fits-all’ solution, because the concept of the best podcast website depends on your individual needs.

-To help you prioritize your most important wants and needs from a hosting provider, we gathered some of the most popular solutions, and organized them by their strengths.
-So, here’s our ultimate guide to finding the best podcast hosting — for you — depending on what matters to you most.
+To help you prioritize your most important wants and needs from a podcast website, specifically for hosting and distribution, we gathered some of the most popular solutions, and organized them by their strengths.
+So, here’s our ultimate guide to finding the best podcast website — for you — depending on what matters to you most.

-Before we get into the detailed comparison, let’s start with the basics: what does a podcast hosting provider do?
-Most offer hosting (storage), in this case letting you upload and store audio files in .mp3 format, as well as automated podcast distribution.
+Before we get into the detailed comparison, let’s start with the basics.
+Most of the best podcast websites offer hosting (storage), in this case letting you upload and store audio files in .mp3 format, as well as automated podcast distribution.

 When you upload a new file, the provider generates (or updates) your site’s RSS feed.
 An RSS (Really Simple Syndication) feed details all the content a website has published, such as a post’s full content, a summary/excerpt, publication date, author and URL.
 The podcast provider automatically submits these RSS feed updates to podcast directories, such as Spotify, Apple Podcasts, Google Podcasts and others, so that listeners can find your podcast on those platforms, too.